sujoym/python-examples/README.md

-# python-examples
+# Python Examples
-Examples depicting Python concepts
+This repository will contain examples depicting Python concepts

+## Basic
+This package has the starter examples